Devon Price

 Devon Price is an American social psychologist, author, and blogger, focusing on autism.

-He is best known for his books, Unmasking Autism: Discovering the New Faces of Neurodiversity and Laziness Does Not Exist, as well as for publishing shorter pieces on Medium and Psychology Today.
+Price (Note: Price uses it/its pronouns or avoids pronouns entirely.
+This article refers to Price by surname instead of using pronouns.) is best known for writing the books Unmasking Autism: Discovering the New Faces of Neurodiversity and Laziness Does Not Exist, as well as for publishing shorter pieces on Medium and Psychology Today.

 Career

 Price graduated with a Bachelor of Arts in psychology and political science from Ohio State University in 2009.
-He obtained his Master of Science and PhD from Loyola University Chicago where he has been teaching as a clinical assistant professor at the School of Continuing and Professional Studies since 2012.
+After obtaining a Master of Science and PhD from Loyola University Chicago, Price has taught at Loyola as a clinical assistant professor at the School of Continuing and Professional Studies since 2012.

-Price, who is autistic and transgender, has explored themes such as autistic identity, trans identity, and masking in his written works.
-Price has delved into the intersectional nature of neurodiversity and the experiences of autistic people of color.
-He is a proponent of self-diagnosis and criticizes clinical evaluations, framing autism as a non-pathological social identity, despite acknowledging it as a neurodevelopmental disability.
+Price, who is autistic (Note: In this context, a definition of autism inclusive of self-diagnosis is in use.) and transgender, has written works exploring themes such as autistic identity, trans identity, and masking.
+Price identifies as autistic and is a proponent of self-diagnosis.
+Price criticizes clinical evaluations, framing autism as a non-pathological social identity, while also acknowledging it as a neurodevelopmental disability.
+Price has also delved into the intersectional nature of neurodiversity and the experiences of autistic people of color.

-His book Unmasking Autism has been cited in academic papers that explore autism from various angles including autism in women and attitudes in college students.
-He has spoken on pathological demand avoidance, which he contextualizes as an act of consent and self-advocacy.
+Price's book Unmasking Autism has been cited in academic papers that explore autism from various angles including autism in women and attitudes in college students.
+Price has spoken on pathological demand avoidance, contextualizing it as an act of consent and self-advocacy.

 Price has also written about the concepts of laziness, productivity and self-worth.
-His book, Laziness Does Not Exist grew out of a viral blog post.
-He makes the claim that laziness is a sign of other mental health issues.
+Price's book, Laziness Does Not Exist grew out of a viral blog post.
+The book makes the claim that laziness is a sign of other mental health issues.
 Laziness Does Not Exist has been cited in academic discussions of techniques for education.

-Price writes a Substack blog where he covers topics including autism, gender identity, kink, and politics.
-He has a Tumblr account where he replies to questions from readers.
+Price writes a Substack blog covering topics including autism, gender identity, kink, and politics.
+Price has a Tumblr account, with replies to questions from readers.